BYLAWS OF VETERANS AFFAIRS PHYSICIAN ASSISTANT ASSOCIATION, INC.

 3.03.
 Number, Qualifications, and Tenure of Directors.
-The powers of the Corporation shall be exercised by or under the authority of, and the property, business and affairs of the Corporation shall be managed under the direction of a board of not less than three (3) and not more than seven (7) directors, as may be determined by the Board of Directors from time to time, provided that the number of directors shall not be decreased to less than three (3) and that no decrease in the number of directors shall have the effect of shortening the term of any incumbent director.
-The President shall be a director and count towards the minimum and maximum number allowed under this provision.
-Each director shall serve for a term of two (2) years and their election shall be staggered so that approximately one-half of the directors are elected each year.
-The officer positions of President and Vice-President are two-year terms and will run concurrently.
+The powers of the Corporation shall be exercised by or under the authority of, and the property, business and affairs of the Corporation shall be managed under the direction of a board that is comprised of the Officers (President, Past President, Vice President, Treasurer, Secretary) and not more than six (6) Directors at Large, as may be determined by the Board of Directors from time to time, provided that the number of directors shall not be decreased to less than four(4) and that no decrease in the number of directors shall have the effect of shortening the term of any incumbent director.
+Each Director at Large shall serve for a term of two (2) years and their election shall be staggered so that approximately one-half of the directors are elected each year.

 Vacancies reducing the number of Directors to less than three (3) shall be filled before the transaction of any other business.

-3.07.
+3.08.
 Regular Meeting.
 The Board of Directors may provide for regular meetings by resolution stating the time and place of such meetings.
-The meetings may be held either within or without the State of Texas and may be held by conference call if the resolution does not specify the location of the meetings.
+The meetings may be held either within or out of the State of Texas and may be held by conference call if the resolution does not specify the location of the meetings.
 No notice of regular meetings of the Board is required other than a resolution of the Board of Directors stating the time meetings or conference calls.

-3.09.
-Action by Consent of Board Without Meeting.
+3.10.
+Action by Consent of Board without Meeting.
 Any action required or permitted to be taken by the Board of Directors may be taken without a meeting, and with the same force and effect as a unanimous vote of Directors, if all members of the Board consent in writing or by E Mail to the action.
 Such consent may be given individually or collectively.

 The Directors shall elect the Delegate(s) to the AAPA's House of Delegates.
 The individual(s) elected may be any fellow member in good standing who has notified in writing their desire to be considered for the position of Delegate.
 The number of Delegates is determined by the AAPA, based on the number of fellow members that list VAPAA as their constituent chapter.